All Episodes

 $10 off.

-Call the C-Train Company Saturday morning at 9 a.m.
+Call the Sea Grain Company Saturday morning at 9 a.m. or Monday morning at 7.30.

 That's 1-800-522-8863.

-Now select comfort, and then back to Bud Hopkins and John, the story coming up.
+Now select comfort and then back to Bud Hopkins and John, the story coming up.

-It's a mattress unlike any other.
+It's a mattress, unlike any other.

 It has where you would expect there to be springs inside.

-1-800 and John both in New York.
+1-800 and John, both in New York.

-Great, well I think that John could start by talking about how he happened to call me up and clearly he had UFO experiences to begin with and then his thought process was when NOVA was asking people to come forward.
+Well, I think that John could start by talking about how he happened to call me up and feel that he had UFO experiences to begin with.

-So John, why don't you tell us about how you You decided that there was something strange going on in your life?
+So John, why don't you tell us about how you decided that there was something strange going on in your life?

-Yeah, actually.
+Yeah, absolutely.

 My wife bought me a book.